juliajonesuk/GBS_analysis_cloud_tutorial/05_amazon_s3.rst

  sudo chmod 600 ~/.EC2/boto.cfg           # put restriction on the file

-You want to include the BOTO_CONFIG environment variable definition to your shell start up script so that boto knows where to look for the Amazon credentials (boto.cfg) every time you log in or spawn a new shell.
+You want to include the BOTO_CONFIG environment variable definition in your shell start up script so that boto knows where to look for the Amazon credentials (boto.cfg) every time you log in or spawn a new shell.

 Use *nano*, *vim* or *TextWrangler* to copy/paste ``export BOTO_CONFIG="/Users/thierry/.EC2/boto.cfg"`` to your .bash_profile file.
-Don't forget after to reload the shell start up script in the Terminal:
+Afterwards, don't forget to reload the shell start up script in the Terminal:

 .. code-block:: bash